A Short Guide to Agios Prokopios, Naxos' Most Popular Beach

 LAZE AT THE BEACH BARS, OR ON THE BEACH

-The sunbeds and beach area is well maintained, and the staff are some of the friendliest in the area.
-A set of beach beds (2 beds and 1 Umbrella) will cost between €15 - €25 depending on the season.
+The sunbeds and beach area are well maintained, and the staff are some of the friendliest around.
+Hire a set of beach beds (2 beds and 1 Umbrella - prices vary depending on which row and season) and enjoy the vibes.

-Other beach bars in the area that are worth your time include Del Mar, an Italian restaurant-cum-bar serving Italian favourites such as pizza, pasta and tiramisu, and Macao Beach Naxos.
+• Del Mar, an Italian restaurant-cum-bar serving Italian favourites such as pizza, pasta and tiramisu

 READ MORE | Our guide to Plaka Beach, Naxos

-GO DIVING OFF THE WATERS OF NAXOS
+GO DIVING OFF AGIOS PROKOPIOS

 THE DETAILS